cjuniorfox/retropie-crt/README.md

 ### chvideo.py

-This script drives the "vcgencmd" for outputting the desired video mode accordingly with the desired specs, like horizontal resolution, scanline mode and refresh rate.
+This script drives the "vcgencmd" for outputting the desired video mode accordingly with the desired specs, like horizontal resolution, scanline mode, and refresh rate.
 It does the calculation needed for the intended video settings.

 ### consoledisp.py